lawrennd/old_talks/_ai/includes/ml-systems-design-long.md

 \notes{Stuxnet was a virus designed to infect the Iranian nuclear program's Uranium enrichment centrifuges.
 A centrifuge is prevented from overspeed by a controller, just like the centrifugal governor.
 Only now it is implemented in control logic, in this case on a Siemens PLC controller. }

-\notes{Stuxnet infected these controllers and took over the response signal in the centrifuge, fooling the system into thinking that no overspeed was occuring.
+\notes{Stuxnet infected these controllers and took over the response signal in the centrifuge, fooling the system into thinking that no overspeed was occurring.
 As a result, the centrifuges destroyed themselves through spinning too fast. }

 \notes{This is equivalent to detaching the governor from the steam engine.
 Such sabotage would be easily recognized by a steam engine operator.
 The challenge for the operators of the Iranian Uranium centrifuges was that the sabotage was occurring inside the electronics.}

-\notes{That is the effect of an adversary on an intelligent system, but even without adveraries, the mischief of a 10 year old can confuse our AIs.}
+\notes{That is the effect of an adversary on an intelligent system, but even without advesaries, the mischief of a 10-year-old can confuse our AIs.}

 \include{_ai/includes/intelligent-system-paolo.md}